YOUNG PROFESSIONALS PROGRAM

 Pension Plan: YPs are entitled to retirement benefits under the defined contribution plan.
 Upon separation from the Bank, a lump sum will become payable to the YPs based on eligibility.

-Location Premium: The location for service by the YPs is the AIIB Headquarters in Beijing.
-YPs will be provided location premium as a supplement to compensate for working and living in Beijing.
-Currently it is expressed at 18% of base salary.
+Location Premium: YPs are provided location premium as a supplement to compensate for working and living in Beijing.
+Currently it is expressed at 23% of base salary.

 Features of the YP Program

-Rotations: The YP Program will last two years.
-The Program will comprise 3 rotational assignments of approximately 8 months each.
+Rotations: The YP Program will be generally comprised of 2 to 3 rotational assignments over the two years.
 During those assignments YPs will be exposed to a range of tasks and activities primarily in the investment operations; policy and strategy; and financial/risk/treasury departments.

-Upon Program graduation, it is anticipated that the majority of the successful YP graduates will take-up regular assignments in the Investment Operations, Policy and Strategy, or Finance and Risk areas.
+Upon Program graduation, it is anticipated that the majority of the successful YP graduates will take-up regular assignments in Investment Operations, Strategy & Policy, Finance and Risk departments.

-Mentorship: Upon joining the Bank each YP will be assigned an individual mentor (a member of the Bank’s senior staff) who will provide informal support, counsel and mentoring to help the YP adjust to the Bank and also to living in Beijing.
+Mentorship: Each YP will be assigned an individual mentor (a member of the Bank’s senior staff) who will provide mentoring to help the YP adjust to working at the Bank.
 Mentorship will continue throughout the duration of the Program.

 Performance Assessment: Each rotational assignment will have a clearly defined developmental plan with specified performance goals.
 Overall performance will be assessed through a fair and transparent process.
 The Bank’s Performance Management Framework equips managers with the tools to support staff in reaching their full potential.
 YP performance will be evaluated in broad alignment with the performance measurement system that is applied to the Bank’s regular staff.